 The conventional, superficial nature of mind is that it is a mere clarity and awareness that can allow for anything to arise as an object of cognition and, not being a physical phenomenon, cannot be blocked or impeded by any form of material object.
 The realization of the deepest nature of mind, however, is a realization of inseparable clarity and voidness, or, in terms of anuttarayoga tantra, the attainment of the deep awareness of inseparable bliss and voidness.
 Such realizations are what we must gain in order to attain liberation or enlightenment.
 Therefore, to confuse a single-pointed seeing of the conventional nature of mind with a realization of its deepest nature is a reversed or contrary way of understanding, and is a serious mistake.
-What we have achieved so far in the text is the attainment of shamata, a serenely stilled state of mind settled on mind itself.
+What we have achieved so far in the text is the attainment of shamatha, a serenely stilled state of mind settled on mind itself.
 Although the attainment of such a meditation state focused on mind is the foundation for developing the highest attainments and is, of course, very excellent, yet by itself, it is insufficient for reaching those goals.

 When we achieve a mind focused on mind with the perfect placement of absorbed concentration, free from all faults of dullness or flightiness, we experience, in stages, an element of bliss accompanying our meditation.
-When we experience serene joy, on both a physical and mental level, brought on by the force of total absorption of mind on mind, we achieve a meditation state that fulfills the definition of being shamata.
+When we experience serene joy, on both a physical and mental level, brought on by the force of total absorption of mind on mind, we achieve a meditation state that fulfills the definition of being shamatha.

 Our ordinary mind is like raw iron ore that needs to be made into a steel sword.
-Progressing through the stages for attaining to shamata is like forging the iron ore into steel.
+Progressing through the stages for attaining to shamatha is like forging the iron ore into steel.
 All the materials are there at our disposal.
 But since our mind wanders after external objects, then although it is the material for making steel, it cannot yet be used as this product.
 We have to forge our mind into steel through a meditation process.
-Attaining to a state of shamata accomplishes this aim.
+Attaining to a state of shamatha accomplishes this aim.
 It is like putting the iron ore into fire.
 To fashion the steel into a sword, however, namely a weapon of mind that understands voidness, our serenely stilled and settled mind needs to come to decisive realization of voidness as its object.
 Without such a weapon of mind, we have no opponent with which to destroy the disturbing emotions and attitudes.

-What has been explained so far in the text, then, is an effective and wondrous method for accomplishing the settling of mind for attaining to a state of shamata.
+What has been explained so far in the text, then, is an effective and wondrous method for accomplishing the settling of mind for attaining to a state of shamatha.
 In terms of the sutra mahamudra method of gaining first a meditative state and then, on top of this, an understanding of the correct view, just this much is the meditative state.